 \section{Introduction}

-Computational modeling is now more than ever at the forefront of infectious disease research due to the COVID-19 pandemic.
+Computational modeling is more than ever at the forefront of infectious disease research due to the COVID-19 pandemic.
 Stochastic simulations play a critical role in understanding and forecasting infectious disease dynamics, creating what-if scenarios, and informing public health policy making \citep{cramer2021evaluation}.
-More broadly, stochastic simulation \citep{ripley2009stochastic,asmussen2007stochastic} produces forecasts about complex interactions among people and environment, space, and time given a set of parameters.
-They provide the numerical tools to simulate probabilistic models and stochastic processes in finance \citep{lamberton2007introduction}, chemistry \citep{gillespie2007stochastic} and many scientific disciplines.
+More broadly, stochastic simulations \citep{ripley2009stochastic,asmussen2007stochastic} produce forecasts about complex interactions among people, environment, space, and time given a set of parameters.
+They provide the numerical tools to simulate stochastic processes in finance \citep{lamberton2007introduction}, chemistry \citep{gillespie2007stochastic} and many other scientific disciplines.

-Unfortunately, stochastic simulations at fine-grained spatial and temporal resolution are extremely computationally expensive.
-For example, epidemic models whose aim is to simulate realistic diffusion dynamics via in-silico experiments require the exploration of a large parameter space (e.g. characteristics of a virus, policy interventions, people's behavior).
-Therefore, hundreds of thousands of simulations are required to explore and calibrate the epidemic model with observed epidemic surveillance data.
-This process significantly hinders the adaptive capability of existing stochastic simulators, especially in ``war time'' emergencies, due to the lead time needed to execute new simulations and produce actionable insights for decision makers.
+Unfortunately, stochastic simulations at fine-grained spatial and temporal resolution can be extremely computationally expensive.
+In example, epidemic models for realistic diffusion dynamics simulation via in-silico experiments require a large parameter space (e.g. characteristics of a virus, policy interventions, people's behavior).
+Similarly, reaction-diffusion systems that play an important role in chemical reaction and bio-molecular processes also involve a large number of simulation conditions.
+Therefore, hundreds of thousands of simulations are required to explore and calibrate the simulation model with observed experimental data.
+This process significantly hinders the adaptive capability of existing stochastic simulators, especially in ``war time'' emergencies, due to the lead time needed to execute new simulations and produce actionable insights that could help guide decision makers.